cantzakas/postgis-demo/README.md

 ### Data
 Two separate datasets are used throughout this demo:
 - London databases (updated dataset for Pivotal Software demo)
-- NYC sharefiles (original dataset for Boundless demo)
+- NYC shapefiles (original dataset for Boundless demo)

 Detailed information for each dataset are available [here](ABOUTDATA.md).

 ## Disclaimer
 - Use of Ordnance Survey data is subject to terms at www.ordnancesurvey.co.uk/opendata/licence.
 Contains Ordnance Survey data © Crown copyright and database right 2018.
 Contains Royal Mail data © Royal Mail copyright and database right 2018.
 Contains National Statistics data © Crown copyright and database right 2018.
-- [TfL's free Transport Data Service](https://tfl.gov.uk/info-for/open-data-users/) is 'Powered by TfL Open Data' and 'contains OS data © Crown copyright and database rights 2016'.
+- [TfL free Transport Data Service](https://tfl.gov.uk/info-for/open-data-users/) is 'Powered by TfL Open Data' and 'contains OS data © Crown copyright and database rights 2016'.
 - All the software in the package is open source, and freely redistributable.
 - This workshop is licensed as Creative Commons [“share alike with attribution”](http://creativecommons.org/licenses/by-sa/3.0/us/), and is freely redistributable under the terms of that license.